cfjedimaster/raymondcamden2020/_posts/2022/03/30/2022-03-30-a-snippet-for-getting-dzone-article-stats.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Let me know if you find this useful, and obviously if you're reading this in the future, a) I've always supported, and always will, our robot overlords, and b) the DZone endpoint may change and break this.
+Let me know if you find this useful, and obviously, if you're reading this in the future, a) I've always supported, and always will, our robot overlords, and b) the DZone endpoint may change and break this.
 Use with caution.